-You may direct any question or complaint to Customer Service by calling one of the telephone numbers listed at the front of this Policy or by writing to the address listed below.
+You may direct any question or complaint to Customer Service by calling the number on the back of your Medica ID card or by writing to the address listed below.

 - 1. Complaints that do not involve a medical necessity review by Medica: - a.
 For an oral complaint, if Medica does not communicate a decision within 10 business days from Medica's receipt of the complaint, or if you determine that Medica's decision is partially or wholly adverse to you, Medica will provide you with a complaint form to submit your complaint in writing.
 Mail the completed form to: